 Russellville is a tiny village located in the state of Ohio.
-With a population of 539 people and just one neighborhood, Russellville is the 660th largest community in Ohio.
+With a population of 541 people and just one neighborhood, Russellville is the 660th largest community in Ohio.
+Russellville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-When you are in Russellville, you'll notice that it is more blue-collar than most other communities in America.
-43.49% of Russellville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Russellville is a village of service providers, transportation and shipping workers, and managers.
-There are especially a lot of people living in Russellville who work in management occupations (16.34%), food service (8.86%), and office and administrative support (7.76%).
+Russellville is a blue-collar town, with 44.20% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Russellville is a village of transportation and shipping workers, service providers, and managers.
+There are especially a lot of people living in Russellville who work in management occupations (15.75%), food service (10.77%), and office and administrative support (8.29%).

 The people who call Russellville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Russellville residents report their race to be White, followed by Native American.
-Important ancestries of people in Russellville include German, Irish, English, Italian, and Dutch.
+The greatest number of Russellville residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Russellville include Irish, German, English, Italian, and Dutch.

 The most common language spoken in Russellville is English.
 Other important languages spoken here include Italian and African languages.